Egypt

 The ethical requirements for all professional accountants and auditors in Egypt are specified in the Code of Ethics developed by the Syndicate of Commerce—Accountants and Auditing.
 According to the World Bank (2002), the requirements only include ethics breach criteria, such as fraud, and are not based on the IESBA Code of Ethics.

-In accordance with Law No. 10 of 2009, the Egyptian Financial Services Authority (EFSA) is empowered to set the ethical requirements for auditors registered with the EFSA and licensed to conduct audits of listed companies and NBFIs.
+In accordance with Law No. 10 of 2009, the Egyptian Financial Services Authority (EFSA) is empowered to set ethical requirements for auditors registered with the EFSA and licensed to conduct audits of listed companies and non-banking financial institutions.
 The EFSA issued Decision No. 79/2007, adopting the Egyptian Code of Ethics (ECE) in line with the requirements of the 2006 version of the IESBA Code of Ethics.
-The Egyptian Society of Accountants and Auditors (ESAA) reports that the ECE has not been updated in line with the subsequent revisions made to the IESBA Code.

 Current Status: Not Adopted